 - A low EPC rating can also affect the value of a property.

 - Further, banks may refuse to lend against a property that has an EPC rating of F or G.

 In order to achieve a satisfactory EPC rating, improvements relating to the energy efficiency of the property will usually need to be made.

+Such improvements might involve a new roof, wall insulation, new heating system, or lighting design.
 The price difference between those improvements can be significant, e.g. a new roof can cost between £2,000-£20,000, and new lighting can cost between £20-£200.

 What should I do if my EPC is wrong?

 Realising that your EPC might be painting an untrue picture of your property’s energy efficiency is only half the battle.
 The journey to rectification commences with reaching out to the original assessor.
 Engaging in a dialogue about your concerns might shed light on potential oversights.
 In numerous cases, minor errors can be addressed and corrected promptly, negating the need for a more exhaustive reassessment.

 However, if this route proves challenging, or if the assessor appears reticent, seeking a fresh perspective is advisable.
 Commissioning a new assessment from a different, equally qualified professional can offer clarity and, hopefully, a more accurate representation of the property’s energy stature.

 If during this process, any inkling of professional misconduct arises, property owners have the right to seek redress.
 One can lodge a formal complaint with the relevant accreditation scheme to which the assessor is affiliated.